One of iPhone 12's most intriguing rumors: A 120Hz display

 The iPhone 12 Pro models are also rumored to have Apple's proprietary ProMotion display, which you can find in iPad Pro models.
 This technology dynamically adjusts the display to how content moves for more responsive, fluid scrolling.

-We won't know anything for sure until the rumored iPhone 12 models are unveiled (here's how to watch the Apple Event live).
+We won't know anything for sure until the rumored iPhone 12 models are unveiled.
 For more, check out how to prepare your current phone before upgrading to the iPhone 12 and everything else we might see Apple announce at its virtual event.

 Apple Event